nickcrider/ot-docs/docs/complex/distribute_consolidate.md

 Dropping tip well A1 in "12"
 ```

-If there are multiple destination wells, the pipette will not combine
+If there are multiple destination wells, the pipette won't combine
 the transfers - it will aspirate from one source, dispense into the
 target, then aspirate from the other source.